rothblaa/codepulse/README.md

 # Info:

-This project was completed after normal working hours to gain familiarity with new, and touch up on the rustiness of some, .NET features and integrate that knowledge with my current frontend capabilities.
+This project was completed after normal working hours to gain familiarity with new, and touch up on the rustiness of some, .NET, Angular, and Rest API features and integrate that knowledge with my current frontend toolset.

 # Codepulse